 This is hands down my kids’ favorite thing we do to ring in the new year.
 I come up with different activities that I print and put inside a balloon for each hour.
 So, for example, when the clock strikes 8 PM, it’s time for one kid (we usually draw names) to take a pin and POP the 8 PM balloon to see what’s in store.

 Some of the activities are simple, such as pop holiday crackers or open glow sticks and watch a movie.
 Some are more complex, such as go outside to light sparklers and launch paper lanterns – pictured below.
-You can download and print our full list here, which is ready to cut into strips to go inside the balloons.
+You can grab a free copy of the full list in our Free Membership Area to download and print, which is ready to cut into strips to go inside the balloons.
 I just use a sharpie to write the corresponding time on the outside of the balloons.

 It’s fun to make this an exciting night for everyone so I love to make the kids’ table as festive as the adults’!
 I always give them plastic champagne glasses (for non-alcoholic sparkling drinks, of course), noisemakers, party hats and printables full of activities (that you can find on all sorts of blogs online).
 One year I also covered the whole table with white butcher paper and gave them all markers so they could just go nuts drawing.

 A little something for the kids, a little something for the adults, right?
 I actually got this Bellini Bar idea online (from Giada) and ended up using my berry sauce recipe to make different flavors to mix into Prosecco.
 It was super easy and I thought more of a crowd pleaser than a mixed liquor drink (which can either be hit or miss in my experience when it comes to a group, depending on how strong it is).